fogleman/pixsort/README.md

     go get github.com/fogleman/pixsort
     pixsort image.png

+This will generate a file named `image.png.gif` with the result.

 You can also pass in a `quality` parameter to make it try harder.

     pixsort image.png 28